Clpsplug/notarization-scripts/README.md

 You can change this, but you don't really need to.
 This is just a key used to save your password in your keychain.

 ### ZIP_NAME="send_for_notarization.zip"
 No need to change it, but you CAN change it to make it more comprehensible.
-It appears in the result in the notarizatino report.
+It appears in the result in the notarization report.

 # Reference